yussufbiyik/free-udemy-course-scraper/readme.md

 # Udemy Free Course Scraper
 Scrape free Udemy courses from Telegram channels.

----
-**NOTE**

-This script only scrapes one free course at a time (since it was all that i needed) but you can easily change that by altering the source code.

----

 ## How to use?
 You have to have node.js on your machine.

 1. Download Packages
     * Open terminal in the directory of scraper and type `"npm install"`.
 2. Editing `"config.json"`
-    * By default `"config.json"` already has a Telegram channel link on it but you can change the channel to any other Telegram channel that sends their free course links as direct links to Udemy.

-    * If you want to change the link, just change the value of `"telegram_channel"`.
+    * If you want to change the channel, just change the value of `"telegram_channel"`.
+    * If you want to scrape more than one link from a channel, change `"mode"` to `all-from-one` and if you just want to scrape the latest link, you can use `single` mode.
     ---
     **NOTE**

     Before adding the link of the channel make sure the link shows inspection of messages in the channel.

+    I guess those links mostly starts with `"https://t.me/s/..."`

     ---
 3. Running the scraper